What are core web vitals?

 Web Vitals

-Web vitals are standardized metrics that quantify the user experience of a website based on a set of factors Google considers important.
+Core web vitals are standardized metrics that quantify the user experience of a website based on a set of factors Google considers necessary.
 Introduced in 2020, Google’s Core Web Vitals consist of three specific measurements related to page speed and user interaction:

 1. Largest Contentful Paint (LCP)